yosriady/serverless-kinesis/README.md

-# Serverless Boilerplate
+# Serverless Stream Processing

-- Write handler functions in the `functions/` directory
-- Write other code in the `lib/` directory
-- Write tests in the `test/` directory
+- Run `serverless invoke --function send --path event.json` to send data to the Kinesis stream
+- Each batch of N (defaults to 1) messages sent to the stream triggers the `receive` function.

 ## Setup